adampizzo/FalloutTraitsContinued/README.md

 Adds 71 new perks to Rimworld based on the theme from fallout games.

 Works for versions 1.4 and 1.5.
-No longer requires Carry Capacity Fixed (Continued) to run, however, traits that current increase carrying capacity will not be added unless you are running Carry Capacity Fixed (Continued)
+No longer requires Carry Capacity Fixed (Continued) to run, however, traits that currently increase carrying capacity during caravaning will not have the added functionality unless you are running Carry Capacity Fixed (Continued).

-'*' Means it requires Carry Capacity Fixed (Continued) to be enabled List of Traits:
+'\*' Means it uses Carry Capacity Fixed (Continued) to add functionality for caravan carrying capacity, but is not "needed" to run.
+List of Traits:

-*Strong Back: +50 carry capacity
+\*Strong Back: +50 carry capacity

-*Very Strong Back: +75 carry capacity
+\*Very Strong Back: +75 carry capacity

 Charismatic: +2 social, +10% social impact/negotiation and +5% trade+drug prices